ebaauw/homebridge-zp/README.md

 - Optional control from HomeKit of volume, mute, bass, treble, and loudness per Sonos zone;
 - Optional control from HomeKit for Sonos zones leaving Sonos groups, and for Sonos zones creating/joining one Sonos group;
 - Real-time monitoring from HomeKit of play/pause state, volume, mute, current track, and coordinator per Sonos Group; and, optionally, of volume, mute, bass, treble, loudness per Sonos zone.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications;
 - Optional control from HomeKit for the status LED.
-Note that Sonos doesn't support events for the status LED, so homebridge-zp cannot provide real-time monitoring for this.
+Note that Sonos doesn't support events for the status LED, so homebridge-zp cannot provide real-time monitoring for this;
+- Optionally expose Sonos group coordinators (and standalone zones) as AirTunes speakers.
+Latest beta release only, see [release notes](https://github.com/ebaauw/homebridge-zp/releases).

 ### Prerequisites
 You need a server to run homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
 I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.